 View our step-by-step guide to completing the mining licence application form.

 Before work can start you will need to:

-- give seven days' notice to the chief inspector and owner/occupier of land
+- provide seven days' notice to the Chief Inspector and owner/occupier of land

 - provide a rehabilitation bond

 - Ministerial consent if exploring or mining on restricted Crown land